blold/help-center/docs/3_Making Deposits/README.md

 ![Deposit-008.png](https://nauticus.exchange/help/images/Exchange/Deposit/Deposit-008.png)

 - Please take a moment to review the information in the Thank You screen below then click  **NEXT**

 ![Deposit-010.png](https://nauticus.exchange/help/images/Exchange/Deposit/Deposit-010.png)

-**IMPORTANT!** It is vital that you enter the *Unique Deposit Code* number as the *'ddescription on recipient's statement' 'comment' or 'note'*.
+**IMPORTANT!** It is vital that you enter the *Unique Deposit Code* number as the *'description on recipient's statement' 'comment' or 'note'*.
 Your transfer will be delayed if you do not complete this step.
 The *Unique Deposit Code* changes each time.
 Please make sure you check this carefully.

-**Please Note:** Bank transfers in Australia can take 1-2 business days to complete.
-Transfers on weekends on public holidays will be delayed.
+**Please Note:** International bank transfers can take up to ten days to process.
+That's one reason they had to invent crypto.

 *Payments from credit card accounts are not supported.*